Security Consultant; Shuriken Cyber

 SVP, Chief Security Officer, Mandiant

-Tim is a seasoned security leader with over 20 years experience building and running cyber security programs, large and complex incident response and breach investigations, and threat and vulnerability assessments.
+Tim is a seasoned security leader with over 20 years of experience building and running cyber security programs, large and complex incident response and breach investigations, and threat and vulnerability assessments.
 He has deep experience in cyber-threat intelligence, reverse engineering, computer forensics, intrusion detection, breach prevention, and applying six sigma/lean process to security.
 He is author/co-author of 17 books to date as well as regular training and speaking engagements at information security conferences.
-Currently Tim is Chief Security Officer for FireEye.
-There he and his team defend FireEye from some of the most sophisticated adversaries in the world.
+Currently Tim is Chief Security Officer for Mandiant.
+There he and his team defend Mandiant from some of the most sophisticated adversaries in the world.

 Sam Curry is CSO at Cybereason, and President, Cybereason Government, Inc. Curry was also CTO and CISO for Arbor Networks (NetScout) and was CSO and SVP R&D at Microstrategy in addition to senior security roles at McAfee and CA. He spent seven years at RSA variously as CSO, CTO and SVP of Product and as Head of RSA Labs.
 Curry also has over 25 patents in security from his time as a Security Architect, has been a leader in two successful startups and is a board member of the Cybersecurity Coalition, of SSH Communications and of Sequitur Labs (in the IoT security space) in addition to a number of advisorships across the security spectrum.
 Curry is also a Visiting Fellow at the National Security Institute.